kalliope-project/kalliope/docs/cli.md

 ### --brain-file BRAIN_FILE

 Replace the default brain file from the root of the project folder by a custom one.

 > **Important note:** The path must be absolute.
 The absolute path contains the root directory and all other subdirectories in which a file or folder is contained.

 Example of use

 ```bash
 kalliope start --brain-file /home/me/my_other_brain.yml
 ```

-You can combine the options together like, for example:
+You can combine the options together, for example:

 ```bash
 kalliope start --run-synapse "say-hello" --brain-file /home/me/my_other_brain.yml
 ```